An Introduction to The Cotswold Way

 Where should you stay?

 Camping is tricky along this route so you will find it easier to stay in B&Bs, hostels or hotels.
-There is an accommodation listing on the National Trail website and there is an online index available to Cicerone members who have purchased the guidebook.
+There is an accommodation listing on the National Trail website and there is an index available in the Cicerone Guide.

 The Cotswold Way page on the National Trails website has lots of information